apache/datafusion-comet/docs/source/contributor-guide/adding_a_new_expression.md

 Once you have the expression you'd like to add, you should take inventory of the following:

 1. What is the Spark expressions behavior across different Spark versions?
 These make good test cases, and will inform you of any compatibility issues such as an API change that will have to be addressed.
 2. Check if the expression is already implemented in DataFusion and if the is compatible with the Spark expression.
 If it is, you can potentially reuse the existing implementation.
+If it's not, consider an initial version in DataFusion Comet and potentially backport it into DataFusion if the expression would be supported by it.
 3. Test cases for the expression.
 As mentioned, you can refer to Spark's test cases for a good idea of what to test.
-Moreover, if you're adding a new cast expression, you can refer to the TODO.

 Once you know what you want to add, you'll need to update the query planner to recognize the new expression in Scala and potentially add a new expression implementation `core/` in Rust.